 Abbeville is a very small city located in the state of Alabama.
 With a population of 2,620 people and three constituent neighborhoods, Abbeville is the 168th largest community in Alabama.

-Abbeville is a blue-collar town, with 35.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Abbeville is generally considered to be a blue-collar town.
+35.81% of the Abbeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Abbeville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Abbeville who work in office and administrative support (13.36%), sales jobs (8.26%), and management occupations (7.71%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Abbeville is worth considering.

-Being a small city, Abbeville does not have a public transit system used by locals to get to and from work.
+Abbeville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Abbeville are slightly less educated than the national average of 21.84% for the average city or town: 13.28% of adults in Abbeville have a bachelor's degree or advanced degree